rhermosoUZ/Re-CoSKQ/README.md

 These metrics define how physical distances and keyword similarities are calculated.
 The physical distance metric is used for query-dataset and inter-dataset distances.
 The keyword similarity metric is used for query-dataset similarities.
-These metrics are used by CostFunctions.
+These metrics are used by the CostFunctions.

 ### CostFunctions